 The Mercenary leaderboard tracks players according to their average rank in all available races here at Planets.nu.
 Each rank promotion earned by a player grants them one-twelfth of a point.
 These points are awarded in races where a player has advanced beyond the rank of Midshipman.

-In the event of a drop in a Championship game, the top-ranked eligible Mercenary may be invited to step in as a replacement, with preference being given to those players with the highest rank in-race who have not before joined any War.
+In the event of a drop in a Championship game, the top-ranked eligible Mercenary may be invited to step in as a replacement, with preference being given to those players with the highest rank in-race who have not been its Supreme Commander.
 Mercenary replacements are awarded the same rights, privileges, and responsibilities of any Supreme Commander, though not the title, and they don't risk any Achievement Points.

 Player attrition is the deadliest foe faced by this site.
 Inevitably, over time, a certain percentage of our players will leave through either disaffection or disinterest, and some of us will face real-life events that leave us without the time or ability to indulge in the game.
 That's just life, and it's understandable.